Electricity Substation No. 341

-The Electricity Substation No. 341 is a heritage-listed Electrical substation at 60 Bundock Lane, Randwick, City of Randwick, New South Wales, Australia.
+The Electricity Substation No. 341 is a heritage-listed Electrical substation at 60 Bundock Lane, Randwick, New South Wales, a suburb of Sydney, Australia.
 It was built in 1929.
-It is also known as #341 Randwick 33Kv Zone and Canberra Street substation.
+It is also known as #341 Randwick 33 kV Zone and Canberra Street substation.
 The property is owned by Ausgrid, an agency of the Government of New South Wales.
 The substation was added to the New South Wales State Heritage Register on 2 April 1999.

 Electricity supply

 The Randwick substation is a purpose designed and built structure constructed in 1930.
 "The site was resumed in 1929 by the Municipal Council of Sydney and then over by Sydney County Council in 1935, the resumption cost A£2,500.
 This substation was a major part of the distribution network of the Bunnerong Power station and fed all the smaller substations in the Randwick area.
 The building was completed in 1930 following a cost blow-out owing to the contractor receiving instructions for a wider building than shown on the original plan and the fact that it was essential to have one half of the building constructed and ready before the other half".